 This was a party where people knew themselves.

-You could tell by the way they walked around the room.
+You could tell by the way they walked around.
 They weren’t searching or seeking, playing with their hair, or pursing their lips.
 They were strutting in whatever skin they were in, knowing they were pretty in their own way.